MaKToff/Home_task_1/2nd_semester/Homework_4/README.md

 (35). Сalculator for expressions (+, -, *, /, %, ^, brackets ).
 Example: input- ”1 + (2 / 3) ^2”, output - 1.
 (6 points)

 (36).
-Calculator for expressions that have variables.
+Calculator for expressions which have variables.
 For the calculations is also passed to the *context* that contains information about the values of variables (5 points).

 ### Time on implementation of project
 * Expected: 17h